-If you are flying out of Hamad International Airport Doha, Qatar HIA, you will need to know the best airport lounge to pick and your lounge access depends on what class of flight you have booked, which airline you are flying with and whether you have high status with an alliance like Oneworld, Skyteam or Star Alliance.
+If you are flying out of Hamad International Airport Doha, Qatar HIA, you will need to know the best airport lounge to pick, and your lounge access depends on what class of flight you have booked, which airline you are flying with and whether you have high status with an alliance like Oneworld, Skyteam or Star Alliance.

 Opened in 2014 with the hope of turning the Arabian Gulf city of Doha into a global aviation hub for Qatar Airways.
 HIA now handles more than 30 million travelers a year.
 This may well be the most luxurious airport in the world with the very best airport lounges in the world.
 Read on for which lounges you can and should access on your next layover at Hamad International Airport Doha.

-If you are flying in Economy or Premium Economy, you can get free entrance to some of Doha’s airport lounges using your American Express Platinum card with its unlimited Priority Pass (contact me via our concierge for a referral for extra free bonus points) or you can buy a Priority Pass separately.
-You can also access most Priority Pass lounges for free using the FREE Amex Gold Card with its two free Lounge Club passes.
+If you are flying in Economy or Premium Economy, you can get free entrance to some of Doha’s airport lounges using your American Express Platinum card with its unlimited Priority Pass (contact us via our concierge for a referral for extra free bonus points) or you can buy a Priority Pass separately.
+You can also access most Priority Pass lounges for free using the free Amex Gold Card with its two free Lounge Club passes.

 1. Al Safwa First Lounge